-Surfside Primary School will maintain a supply of adrenaline auto injector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.
+Surfside Primary School will maintain a supply of adrenaline auto injector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first-time reaction at school.

-Adrenaline auto injectors for general use will be stored at [insert location/s] and labelled "general use".
+Adrenaline auto injectors for general use will be stored at the office/admin are and labelled "general use".